denisbakhtin/dirk/README.md

-# Dirk - a view engine for dart inspired by c# ASP Razor
+# Dirk - a view engine for dart inspired by C# ASP Razor

 Under development.